ArinCherryBlossom/CSharpWebserver/README.md

 5. Working to support WebSocket

 # How to use
+1. Create folder 'root' (web root)
+2. Create folder 'data' and add default.dat add index file name include extension for each line
-Add cs file to your project<br/>
+3. Add cs file to your project
-start server as below:
+4. start server as below:
 new WebServer(int port);